KennaSecurity/All_Samples/NVD OS vs Application Vulnerabilities/README.md

-# Create CSV with CVEs, their Type (OS, Application, Hardware or Network based on NVD) and Vulnerability IDs from teh customer's environment and also tag the custom field with the type
+# Tag CVEs with the Vulnerability Type custom field

 ## Introduction
 Our customers wanted the ability to identify & filter vulnerabilities by their classification like OS & Application.